 Request a Conference Letter of Invitation

 To help you substantiate why you are attending the Pacific Rim International Conference, those attendees who have submitted a conference presentation proposal or who have paid the registration fee can receive an invitation/visa letter.
 Please email firstname.lastname@example.org for your invitation letter.

 If you have NOT submitted a proposal to the conference and are requesting an invitation letter, please send your justification to email@example.com so we can include this in your specialized Visa Letter

 Apply as early as possible

 Check the Visa Waiver Program (VWP) to see if your country is listed -- Some non US participants may not need visas if they are citizens of countries on the Visa Waiver Program (VWP).
 However, all citizens of VWP countries must have a Machine-Readable Passport (MRP) in order to travel to the United States without a visa.
 An MRP is needed to apply for a visa.
-Information on the Visa Waiver Program and list of countries is available here.
+More about the Visa Waiver Program and list of countries

 Check your visa expiration date

 - If you have a U.S. visa, check the expiration date to make sure that the visa will not expire before your planned travel date.

 - Information about visitor visas and what a person needs to apply, is available on the U.S. Dept. of State's Visa Services web site.